liling10822/FAMEF/README.md

    * For Windows: ```.\env\Script\activate```

-Install SOMEF_Extension in the virtual environment(note that you should be in the folder that you just cloned)
+Install FAMEF in the virtual environment(note that you should be in the folder that you just cloned)

 ```
 pip install -e .